gkz/LiveScript/README.md

 # LiveScript
 is a language which compiles down to JavaScript.
 It is a fork of [Coco](http://satyr.github.com/coco/), which is in turn derived from [CoffeeScript](http://coffeescript.org/).
 Like those two it has a relatively straightforward mapping to JavaScript.
+LiveScript is Coco but much more compatible with CoffeeScript, more functional, and with more awesome features.
 LiveScript aims for increased expressiveness and code beauty.
-LiveScript also allows for an easier transition from CoffeeScript to it in comparison to the transition from CoffeeScript to Coco.

 Checkout **[gkz.github.com/LiveScript](http://gkz.github.com/LiveScript/)** for more information, examples, usage, and a language reference.